two-torial/two-torial/docs/games/chunithmsunplus/setup.md

 	Run the downloaded `directx_Jun2010_redist.exe` and accept the License Agreement.
 You will be asked to pick a location to extract the installer too, it's recommended you create a new folder somewhere as it will extract a lot of files.

-	Go to the folder you extracted the installer too, find the `DXSETUP.exe` and run it.
+	Go to the folder you extracted the installer to, find the `DXSETUP.exe` and run it.
 Accept the License Agreement and start the installation.
 Once it's complete, press Finish.

-	You can delete the folder you extracted the installer too once the install is complete.
+	You can delete the folder you extracted the installer to once the install is complete.

 <img src="/img/chunithmsunplus/redist_finished.png">